dotnet/AspNetCore.Docs/aspnet/web-forms/overview/deployment/web-deployment-in-the-enterprise/deploying-database-projects.md

 ## Why Use VSDBCMD to Deploy a Database Project?

 There are various different approaches to deploying database projects.
 However, not all of them are suitable for deploying a database project to remote servers in an enterprise environment.
 Consider what you want from a database project deployment.
-In enterprise deployment scenarios, you&#x27;re likely to want:
+In enterprise deployment scenarios, you're likely to want:

 - The ability to deploy the database project from a remote location.
 - The ability to make incremental updates to an existing database.